Dental Cleanings

 Are dental cleanings CRA eligible?

 Yes.
-Dental cleanings are eligible medical expenses under paragraph 118.2(2)(a) of the Income Tax Act when performed by a licensed dentist or a dental hygienist who is an authorized medical practitioner in the province or territory where the service is rendered.
+Dental cleanings qualify under paragraph 118.2(2)(a) of the Income Tax Act as dental services provided by a licensed dentist or dental hygienist.

 Can I claim dental cleanings through my HSA?